Pulsedive FAQs

 What does Pulsedive do?

-Pulsedive's community platform brings together known community threat intelligence into one place and vet that data to reduce noise and help security teams make determinations.
-We correlate observed IOCs not only by ASN or country, but by more complex characteristics like HTTP headers and PTR records.
+Pulsedive's community platform brings together known community threat intelligence into one place and vets that data to reduce noise and help security teams make determinations.
+We correlate observed IOCs not only by ASN or country but by more complex characteristics like HTTP headers and PTR records.

 In other words, we ingest from user submissions and many quality feeds (you can find the current list at the bottom of our overview).

-We then perform our own scans to provide a wealth of real-time contextual information on each indicator.
-This includes all the properties, linked indicators, risk factors and risk scores you see on our indicator pages (for example, check out our Pulsedive domain indicator page).
+We then perform scans to provide a wealth of real-time contextual information on each indicator.
+This includes all the properties, linked indicators, risk factors, and risk scores you see on our indicator pages (for example, check out our Pulsedive domain indicator page).
 We also deduplicate indicators, merge threat aliases, update news streams, and more to provide vetted, unique, and timely threat intelligence.

 Who uses Pulsedive?